danielballan/jupyterhub-share-link/README.md

 4. Install the labextension and the server extension into the user environment.

     ```
-    jupyter labextension install jupyterhub-share-link-labextension
     pip install jupyterhub-share-link-labextension/
+    jupyter labextension install jupyterhub-share-link-labextension/
     jupyter serverextension enable --py jupyterhub_share_link_serverextension --sys-prefix
     ```

 5. Start JupyterHub using an example configuration provided in this repo.
+(In order to be able to log in as multiple users, you will likely need to run this as root.)

     ```
     jupyterhub -f example_config_no_containers.py